amyli785/fritter-backend/README.md

 **Returns**

-- A success message
+- a success message
-- An object with the updated freet
+- an object with the details of the updated freet

 **Throws**

 - `403` if the user is not logged in
-- `404` if the freetId is invalid
+- `404` if the `freetId` is invalid
 - `403` if the user is not the author of the freet
-- `400` if the new freet content is empty or a stream of empty spaces
+- `400` if the new freet `content` is empty or a stream of empty spaces
-- `413` if the new freet content is more than 140 characters long -->
+- `413` if the new freet `content` is more than 140 characters long

+-->

 #### `GET /api/filter?expression=EXPRESSION` - Get the freets that match the filter expression